emidln/haddock/README.md

 Why?
 ----

 Because I liked the look of Praekelt's Aludel (https://github.com/praekelt/aludel) but it didn't kind of work how I thought it would.
-So, I wrote something to work how I thought it would.
+So, I wrote something similar, to play around!

 How do I use it?
 ----------------